A "Periodicity" Phenomenon of the Attaching Map of the Suspended Two-Cell Complex: Introduction

+The proof of the main theorem proceeds through the following steps.
+First, Gray's relative James construction provides a concrete model for the homotopy fiber $F$.
+Next, we analyze the homology of the looped homotopy fiber and isolate the algebraic pattern governing the relevant attaching maps.
+We then use Selick-Wu's $\mathrm{A}^{\min}$-theory to detect the specific functorial summand responsible for the third cell of $F$.
+Combining these ingredients, we identify the attaching map $\beta$ of $F$ in terms of an iterated suspension of the original attaching map $f$, up to explicit indeterminacy.
+Finally, we apply this result to compute the $2$-primary component of $\pi_{18} (\Sigma^{3}\mathbb{C}P^{2})$.

+The paper is organized as follows.
+Section~\ref{secconv} introduces the conventions used throughout the paper.
+Section~\ref{secptd} develops the homological preliminaries needed later, while Section~\ref{sectl} recalls the relevant homotopy-theoretic input, including Gray's relative James construction.
+Section~\ref{seccmn} establishes the homological results for looped homotopy fibers.
+Section~\ref{secamin1} reviews the part of Selick-Wu's $\mathrm{A}^{\min}$-theory needed in the proof.
+Section~\ref{secamin2} applies the $\mathrm{A}^{\min}$-theory to the 2-cell complex $C_{f}$.
+Section~\ref{secproofbeta} contains the proof of the main theorem.
+Section~\ref{seccp2} is devoted to the computation of the $2$-primary component of $\pi_{18} (\Sigma^{3}\mathbb{C}P^{2})$.

-\textbf{Acknowledgments}
+\;\\ \\ \textbf{Acknowledgments}

-The first and second authors are supported in part by the Natural Science Foundation of China (NSFC grant no. 12331003).
-The third author is also supported in part by the Natural Science Foundation of China (NSFC grant no. 82573048).
-The fourth author is supported in part by the High-level Scientific Research Foundation of Hebei Province.
-And the second, third and fourth authors are also supported in part by the start-up research fund from Beijing Institute of Mathematical Sciences and Applications.
+\;\\ The first and second authors are supported in part by the Natural Science Foundation of China (NSFC grant no.~12331003).
+The third author is supported in part by the Natural Science Foundation of China (NSFC grant no.~82573048).
+The first and the fourth authors are supported in part by the High-level Scientific Research Foundation of Hebei Province.
+The second, third and fourth authors are also supported in part by the start-up research fund from Beijing Institute of Mathematical Sciences and Applications.